 Faster, smarter trading for firms of every size.

 Helping you find & apply for the right products for your clients.

 Fund administration to member advice - and everything in between.

 Having access to inside information has implications under Australian insider trading laws (which apply whether or not you are in Australia) and this policy explains what that means for you.

-The insider trading law and the various rules in the policy can seem complex.
-A table is set out at the end of this policy providing an overview.
+The insider trading laws and the various rules in this policy can seem complex.
+A table is set out at the end of this policy to provide an overview.

 If you don't understand how this policy works or if you are unsure how it applies to you, please contact the Company Secretary.

-Certain parts of this policy only apply to directors and senior management personnel (see below) whereas other parts apply to all.
-See section 4 of this policy for the detail.
+Certain parts of this policy only apply to directors and senior management personnel (see below), whereas other parts apply to all.
+See section 4 of this policy for further details.

 For the purposes of this policy:

 This section explains some important elements of Australia's insider trading rules that will help you understand how this policy works.